 Caitlin Clark makes 7 3-pointers, scores 30 points to lead Indiana over winless Washington 85-83

+“I think we’re part of history, so I’ll take it,” Indiana’s Kelsey Mitchell said.
+“We embrace it.
+I’m pretty sure our organization can feed off of it, the state of Indiana.”

+Clark said before the game she had no grudge against Chennedy Carter, the Chicago Sky player who flagrantly fouled her last weekend.
+Then she produced the type of performance that will help put the focus back on basketball and what she can do on the court.

-Clark easily had the most 3-pointers of her young career and made three of her four free throws late.
+Clark easily had the most 3-pointers of her young career — her seven tied the league record for a rookie — and she made three of her four free throw attempts late.
 She missed the last one, and the ball was knocked out of bounds as the Mystics (0-11) tried to rush up the court.
-That gave Washington one last chance with 1.4 seconds left, but the Mystics couldn't get a shot off in time.
+That gave Washington one last chance with 1.4 seconds left, but the Mystics couldn’t get a shot off in time.

 Clark had eight rebounds and six assists in perhaps her best all-around game so far.
 She went 8 of 15 from the field with four steals, although turnovers (eight) were an issue again for the former Iowa star.